mattearly/CustomArkLootDrops/README.md

 _Improved and re-balanced default world beacons for hosted [ARK: Survival Evolved](https://www.youtube.com/survivetheark) servers._

 * This code is designed for PC servers.
 Sorry XBOX and PS4 players, it's nothing personal, I just only play PC.
 * Designed with _Balance_ in mind.
 I consider feedback when updating this code.
-If you noticed unbalanced things let me know.
+If you noticed unbalanced things let your opinion be known.

 ## The Goal
 The goal with this drop rework is to improve the World Sky Beacons crates in ARK: Survival Evolved and focus on balancing for what would really make sense while making sure they are not too overpowered.
-The Sky Beacons should be more exciting to hunt for and unexpected finds will keep players coming back.

 ### How are these new beacons different?
 * The Sky Beacons here are updated and balanced with every patch and include a much more filled out table of items.
 Nearly every standard item is in them, the odds chart is rather large and I didn't find the time to update it into a user friendly viewing format, but you'll notice they much more varying, and even surprising sometimes.